l0co/birt-hibernate-example/README.md

 ## Example

-1. `java -jar birtexample-1.0-SNAPSHOT.jar -a 10 birtExample` add 10 random companies to DB.
+1. `java -jar birtexample-1.0-SNAPSHOT.jar -a 10 birtExample` adds 10 random companies to DB.
-2. `java -jar birtexample-1.0-SNAPSHOT.jar -l birtExample` list objects from database.
+2. `java -jar birtexample-1.0-SNAPSHOT.jar -l birtExample` lists objects from database.
 3. `java -jar birtexample-1.0-SNAPSHOT.jar -r companies.pdf birtExample` renders the report from template using your data from the database.